 If you can define the problem satisfactorily, the rest of your analysis will follow logically.
-If your problem is poorly defined, the resulting action will be less likely to solve the problem at hand.
+If the problem is poorly defined, the resulting action will be less likely to be successful.

-Identify who is likely to be affected, what is the nature of the impact they will experience and how will they respond to your proposals.
-Consider inter-related policy settings imposed by other portfolios - how might these impact the problem and be impacted by your proposals.
+Identify who is affected by the problem at present, the nature of the impact they experience and quantify the costs of the current situation as far as reasonably practicable.
+Consider inter-related policy settings imposed across government - how might these impact the problem and be impacted by your proposals.